Raluca26/Data-Visualization-Project/README.md

-The dataset is represented by details of many AirBnb's across Europe such as prices, location coordinates, number of rooms etc.
+The dataset is represented by details of many Airbnb's across Europe such as prices, location coordinates, number of rooms etc.

 I have employed multiple libraries to create static and interractive plots and better visualize the data (pandas, seaborn, matplotlib, plotly, folium).